zdavatz/oddb.org/README.txt

 * There are some Selenium/Watir based GUI integration tests.
 For details on how to use them have a look at tests_watir.textile

+* There is test/wrk_performance.lua allows a stress test with a typical load.
+See test/wrk_performance.lua for details on howto run it

 == LOCAL DOCUMENTATION:

 * To build your local documentation do: